explainableaixai/websitecategorizationapi/README.md

 [Website categorization API](https://www.websitecategorizationapi.com) is based on a machine learning model from text classification group of ML models.
 It has been extensively tested and used in large scale classification, including on a project with 30+ million texts.

+It is continuously developed and regularly updated (in terms of training data set) to reflect and include new verticals arising each year.